 Assess Your Financial Situation

-3. Analyze your income and expenses: Understanding your monthly cash flow is crucial.
-This will help in deciding whether you can handle a debt management plan, or if a more drastic approach like bankruptcy might be necessary.
+- Analyze your income and expenses: Keeping track of your monthly cash flow is essential.
+This will help you decide whether you can handle a debt management plan, or if a more drastic approach like bankruptcy might be necessary.

 Matching Options to Your Needs